MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/Player.md

 > [!WARNING]
 > This function can throw errors.

 ### **setOp**
 `
 setOp(isOp: boolean): void
 `

+Will change the specified players permissions, and whether they are operator or not.

 #### **Parameters**
 - **isOp**: *boolean*